tduffy49/fall2017-cs170proj/README.md

 ## Details

 You will submit three input files.
-These files must be calledinput20.in,input35.inandinput50.in.
+These files must be called `input20.in`, `input35.in`, and `input50.in`.
 These files must be zipped inside a folder calledinputsand the zip must be submitted to Gradescope on the Phase I assignment.
-Throughout this project, only one group member needs to submit to Gradescope, however, remember toadd your partners on Gradescope.
+Throughout this project, only one group member needs to submit to Gradescope, however, remember to **add your partners on Gradescope**.

-We are providing you with a Python Scriptinputvalidator.pyto validate your input files locally.
+We are providing you with a Python Script `inputvalidator.py` to validate your input files locally.
 The script runs in Python3, and it must be used as follows:

-python instance_validator.py [path to input file] [20, 35 or 50]
+`python instance_validator.py [path to input file] [20, 35 or 50]`

 CS 170, Fall 2017, Project 1

 Each input file must adhere to the following specifications.

-- The first line of each input file must be a single integerW, the number of wizards in your problem.
+- The first line of each input file must be a single integer *W*, the number of wizards in your problem.
     This number may be between 1 and (20, 35 or 50), depending on which input file you’re working on.
-    For instance,input20.inmust contain at most 20 wizards.
+    For instance, `input20.in` must contain at most 20 wizards.
-- The second line of each input file must contain theWunique, alphanumeric wizard names, separated by a space.
+- The second line of each input file must contain the *W* unique, alphanumeric wizard names, separated by a space.
 Each wizard name must be an alphanumeric string of maximum 10 characters.
 These space-separated wizard names must be an ordering of the wizards (according to their relative ages)
-- The third line of each input file must be a single integerC, the number of constraints in your problem.
+- The third line of each input file must be a single integer *C*, the number of constraints in your problem.
     This number may be between 1 and 500.
-- The nextClines of your input file must contain constraints of the form:
+- The next *C* lines of your input file must contain constraints of the form:
-    <Wizard1 Wizard2 Wizard3>.
-Each constraint specifies that the age ofWizard3is not in
+    `<Wizard1 Wizard2 Wizard3>`.
+Each constraint specifies that the age of `Wizard3` is not in between the ages of `Wizard1` and `Wizard2`. **Note: this does not mean `Wizard1` is necessarily younger than `Wizard2`.**
-    between the ages ofWizard1andWizard2.Note: this does not mean **Wizard1** is necessarily younger than **Wizard**.
+- Eacg wizarad must appear *at least once* in your constraints.

 If your input files do not satisfy these requirements, then your input is considered invalid, and you will not receive any credit for this portion of the project.
 Although Gradescope will autograde your inputs, and print